-Subject: Item 6C: Consider Approving 90% Design Plans for Four Seasons Mall Area Water Quality Improvement Project (2013 CIP NL-2) - Plymouth, MN Date: September 13, 2023 Page: 6 Recommendation Conditional approval based on the following comments: - 1.
-Sheet 5: It is difficult to distinguish the contours from the extent/border of the riprap emergency overflow for Basin NP.
+Subject: Item 6C: Consider Approving 90% Design Plans for Four Seasons Mall Area Water Quality Improvement Project (2013 CIP NL-2) - Plymouth, MN Date: September 13, 2023; Revised September 25, 2023 Page: 6 Recommendation Conditional approval based on the following comments: - Sheet 5: It is difficult to distinguish the contours from the extent/border of the riprap emergency overflow for Basin NP.
 To clarify the extent of the emergency overflow and proposed elevations, a zoomed in drawing or additional details of the emergency overflow and riprap limits should be included on the drawings. - 2.
 Sheet 6: To clarify the flow path through the western side of the restored wetland, spot elevations of the riprap overflow sections and elevations between the graded pools should be included on the drawings.
+Additional recommendation approved by the Commission at their September 21, 2023 meeting: 3.
+The BCWMC's floodplain analysis for the future development of the site will be based on the predemolition floodplain storage conditions.
+This is similar to/aligned with the August 19, 2021 Commission approval to base its stormwater management analysis for the future development on the pre-demolition site conditions.